tidy-finance/website/docs/40_fixed_effects_and_clustering.md

   drop_na()
 ```

 As the variable construction typically leads to extreme values that are most likely related to data issues (e.g., reporting errors), many papers include winsorization of the variables of interest.
 Winsorization involves replacing values of extreme outliers with quantiles on the respective end.
-The following function implements the winsorization for any percentage cut that should be applied on either end of the distributions.\index{Winsorization}
+The following function implements the winsorization for any percentage cut that should be applied on either end of the distributions.\index{Winsorization} In the specific example, we winsorize the main variables (´investment´, ´cash_flows´, and ´tobins_q´) at the 1 percent level.

 ```r